-A couple of weeks later, in an English book shop, I was flicking through a book of potato recipes and found a recipe for rum truffles, made from mashed potato.
+A couple of weeks later, in an English-language book shop in Copenhagen, I was flicking through a book of potato recipes and found a recipe for rum truffles, made from mashed potato.
 Putting two and two together, I decided to have a go.
 This is a variant on that recipe.

 The bakery versions tended to be huge (in which case this recipe would make about four!) but I usually prefer to have a smaller treat.

 Makes about 16